 Sentencing a first DWI in Texas depends heavily on your individual situation.
 Judges will grant some individuals mostly community service, while others will add jail time, especially if the DWI resulted in the death of an individual.
 Additionally, your license will most likely be suspended for some time and you will be required to pay the Texas Department of Transportation $1,000 for three years.

 If this is your 2nd DWI in Texas, the court will probably also require you to install an ignition interlock device that breathalyzers you before starting the car, but first-time offenders almost never have to worry about that.
-What’s important to keep in mind is everyone’s sentencing is dependent on their particular situation and that we at Thiessen Law Firm are able to reduce your sentencing down to a minimum by providing expert legal advice to our clients.
+What’s important to keep in mind is everyone’s sentencing is dependant on their particular situation and that we at Thiessen Law Firm are able to reduce your sentencing down to a minimum by providing expert legal advice to our clients.

 Probation for a DWI in Texas First Offense

 Sometimes, depending on the situation, a judge will sentence the driver to DWI probation in Texas in place of jail time.
 Those on probation must follow strict rules set by the judge and can last for up to two hours for first-time DWI offenses.